 You are reasonable people.
 Decide for yourselves if what I am saying is true.
 (1 Corinthians 10:15)

 Relate: The greatest theologian of the twentieth century was Karl Barth.
 Some might argue this.
-Personally, my favorite was Dietrich Bonhoeffer, but that has more to do with his life and death than it does with his theology (which I also do love).
-Some people might say Paul Tillich or Rudolph Bultmann.
-Others of a more practical bent might throw out names like AW Tozer or CS Lewis.
+Personally, my favorite was Dietrich Bonhoeffer, but that has more to do with his life and death than it does with his theology (which I also mostly do love).
+Some people might say the greatest theologian would be Paul Tillich or Rudolph Bultmann.
+Others who focus more on practics and less on theory might instead throw out names like AW Tozer or CS Lewis.
 Nope.
-Karl Barth was head and shoulders above all of these.
-I am not biased at all.
-It’s just the truth.
+These are worthy minds but Karl Barth was head and shoulders above them all.
+This is not my biased opinion.
+It is just the facts.

 Near the end of his life, Barth wrote a book that comes fairly close to an autobiography.
 It isn’t a very known book because it isn’t truly an autobiography but at the same time, it isn’t theology like his Church Dogmatics or The Epistle to the Romans (His two most famous writings).
 This book was rather a summary of how what he believed changed over time.
 It was appropriately titled, How I Changed My Mind.

 React: Can you imagine the humility it must have taken for someone who at that point was universally recognized as the most influential living theologian and one of the greatest ever to write a book about all the ways he was wrong?
 It makes me wonder: if twenty years from now I come back and read some of what I am writing today, how often will I just shake my head and say, “what was I thinking?”